Pugnacious New Yorkers hit back at presidential candidate Cruz

 Overall, conversations about the Republican candidates during the debate were negative on social media, according to analytics firm Zoomph.

-(Additional reporting by Gina Cherelus; Editing by Dan Burns, Frances Kerry and Andrew Hay)
+(Additional reporting by Gina Cherelus; Editing by Dan Burns and Frances Kerry)